Trying to track down the history of condoms all the way to their roots is no small feat.

 However, they’ve come a long way, and we're grateful that condoms have evolved in such a way to be much more effective, and pleasant to our private parts, too.

-Take a minute to travel with us, visiting milestones throughout the history of condoms.
+Travel with us, visiting milestones throughout the history of condoms.

 When were condoms invented?